 In summary, as a believer in the importance of recognizing causation, I believe that if you want something to turn out differently, you must do something differently.

-Welcome to the Department of Physical Therapy, I invite you to join me in realizing our vision!
+Welcome to the Physical Therapy Program, I invite you to join me in realizing our vision!